presidentbeef/the_little_streamer/README.md

  * [ruby-taglib2](https://github.com/rumblehq/ruby-taglib2)
  * A browser that supports HTML5, like [Chrome](http://www.google.com/chrome/)

-You may also want to use [Mongrel](https://github.com/fauna/mongrel) instead of WEBrick, as it will be way faster.
+You are strongly encouraged to use [Mongrel](https://github.com/fauna/mongrel) instead of WEBrick, as it will be way faster.
 Just install it and Sinatra will prefer it over WEBrick.

 ## License